alandeev/learning-angular/README.md

 ## To do / Progress 💜

-- DOM and template access with ViewChild
+- Angular Structure
-- Angular CLI
+- Generating production build

 ## Ready 💖